aiven/devportal/docs/tools/terraform/howto/upgrade-provider-v2-v3.rst

 Upgrade the Aiven Terraform Provider from v2 to v3
 ==================================================

-This article will walk you through upgrading from Aiven Terraform Provider v2 to v3
+This article will walk you through upgrading the Aiven Terraform Provider from v2 to v3.

 Major changes in v3
 '''''''''''''''''''